MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/perimeter-networks.md

 ---
 title: Perimeter networks
-description: See how the Cloud Adoption Framework for Azure helps you set up perimeter networks effectively for your organization.
+description: Learn about perimeter networks, and see how to use Azure components to set up effective perimeter networks for your organization.
 author: tracsman
 ms.author: martinek
-ms.date: 01/09/2023
+ms.date: 10/12/2021
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: ready